nielsdekoeijer/flametui/README.md

     - [ ] src/sharedobject.zig
     - [ ] src/symboltrie.zig
     - [ ] src/tui.zig
-- [ ] Implement `perf script | flametui`.
-- [ ] Fix Bug in Navigation: Navigation is a hack, doesn't work well.
-Review and fix

 There are several areas where this project could be improved: